agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Software engineering (skill building and ETG)
 - Trading in quantitative hedge funds

-When ready to bet on small chances then the output changes to:
+When I am ready to bet on small chances then the output changes to:

 - Congressional staffer
 - Policy oriented Civil services